 These volume files contain all your data.
 Once mounted - after you enter the password/phrase, Cryptainer vaults are accessible as removable drives.

 In this case, you will find Cryptainer USB useful.
 Cryptainer USB allows for creation of a 'stand-alone' install of Cryptainer on removable drives, so that your encrypted volumes on the removable drives can be accessed from any PC without needing a full install of Cryptainer on the host.

 Ssoftsrv.exe is a service installed by Cryptainer.
-It is used to mount Cryptainer volumes.
-It does not use system resources unless you mount a Cryptainer volume with it.
+It is used to mount Cryptainer vaults.
+It does not use system resources unless you mount a Cryptainer vault with it.

 Please note that without this service, Cryptainer will not function.

 If you have Cryptainer installed - Please click on 'yes' when prompted to remove all installed drivers, when unloading/shutting down Cryptainer.
 Alternatively you can simply remove the process via the Task Manager.
 Select the 'processes' tab, highlight ssoftsrv.exe and click on 'end process'.